One of the most frustrating experiences for personal trainers is to motivate clients and have them do what they should to get the desired results.

 Picture this:

 You’re new to working out and have only been to the gym a handful of times.
-So, like many newbies, you hire a specialist to help you get started and learn the fundamentals of working out, navigating the gym, using equipment, etc.
+So, like many newbies, you hire a specialist to help you get started and learn the fundamentals of working out, navigating the gym, and using equipment.

 Your trainer shows up, asks questions, provides a routine, and leaves.
 “He will come back right away.
-I’m sure he just went to get some water.”
-You think.
-Twenty minutes pass by, and the coach shows up to ask, “How’s it going?
+I’m sure he just went to get some water,” you think.
+Twenty minutes pass, and the coach shows up to ask, “How’s it going?
 How many sets did you do?”

 Before you can answer and ask questions, your trainer goes to another gym member to chat and spot them on the bench press.